rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 # otherwise it wil forward the request to the Leader.
 This is the default if
 # no read consistency is specified.
 curl -G 'localhost:4001/db/query?level=weak' --data-urlencode 'q=SELECT * FROM foo'

+# The read request will be served by the node if it believes it is the Leader,
+# and if it remained the Leader throughout the processing of the read.
+If the
+# node receiving the query is not the the Leader, the request will be transparently
+# forwarded to the Leader.
+curl -G 'localhost:4001/db/query?level=linearizable' --data-urlencode 'q=SELECT * FROM foo'

 # Query the node, telling it simply to read the SQLite database directly.
 # No guarantees on how old the data is.
 In fact, the node may not even be